 What To Serve With Classic Breakfast Coffee Cake

-Room Temperature: Store the cooled coffee cake in an airtight container or covered tightly with plastic wrap at room temperature.
-It will stay moist and delicious for up to 3 days.
+- Room Temperature: Store the cooled cake covered with foil or plastic wrap at room temperature for up to 3 days.

 - Protein: 6g